Viant-Metabolomics/Galaxy-M/README.md

     $> sudo ln -s /lib/x86_64-linux-gnu/libc.so.6 /lib64/libc.so

-###Step 8.
-Install PLS Toolbox (Optional: few of the statistics tools are PLS-toolbox dependent)
+###Install PLS Toolbox (Optional: tool development and use of most recent source code)

 Log into the Eigenvector.com website and navigate to software downloads.
 Choose your version (we’re using 7.0.3) and download the .zip file.
 Assuming you’ve downloaded that to the ``/home/your_user/Downloads`` folder (and that it’s version 7.0.3 and that you put your Matlab install in the default location), you can unzip it and place it in the Matlab toolbox folder as follows: